bustop69/recruitAce-1/readme.md

 <h2>🔌 Set up Instructions</h2>

-Backend
+Backend -
 *   Clone this repo
-*   Open the back end folder and run command - npm install
+*   Open the folder in VsCode
+*   Run command - npm install
 *   In .env file configure the below 3 lines
       *   DB_DATABASE= the schema of your mySQL database
       *   DB_USERNAME= login name